Y-T-G/PointsBot/README.md

 programming language,
 [see this pinned post in r/RequestABot](https://www.reddit.com/r/RequestABot/comments/cyll80/a_comprehensive_guide_to_running_your_reddit_bot/).

-The bot will award a point to a redditor when the OP of a submission includes "!Solved" or "!solved" somewhere in a reply to the redditor's comment on that submission.
+The bot will award a point to a redditor when the OP of a thread includes "Thank you", "Thanks", "Ty", "Thx" somewhere in a reply to the redditor's comment on that thread.
 These points will allow the redditor to advance to different levels.

 At each level, the redditor's flair for the subreddit will be updated to reflect their current level.
 However, the bot should not change a mod's flair.

-Each time a point is awarded, the bot will reply to the solution comment to notify the redditor of their total points, with a progress bar to show how many points they need to reach the next level and a reminder of the title of the next level.
+Each time a point is awarded, the bot will reply to the helper comment to notify the redditor of their total points, with a progress bar to show how many points they need to reach the next level and a reminder of the title of the next level.